zr9/dropbox-sdk-php/ReadMe.md

 ### web-file-browser.php

 A tiny web app that runs through the OAuth 2 authorization flow and then uses Dropbox API calls to let the user browse their Dropbox files.
-If you have PHP 5.4+, you can run it using PHP's built-in web server:
+You need PHP 5.4+ to run it.

+Prerequisite: In the Dropbox API [app configuration console](https://www.dropbox.com/developers/apps), you need to add "http://localhost:5000/dropbox-auth-finish" to the list of allowed redirect URIs.

 ```
 cp test.app examples/web-file-browser.app
-php -S localhost:8080 examples/web-file-browser.php
+php -S localhost:5000 examples/web-file-browser.php   # requires PHP 5.4+
 ```

 ### Running the Tests